 2. Washing All Microfiber Towels at Once

-When you first buy new microfiber towels, they are all clean and in perfect condition.
+When you get new microfiber towels, they’re all clean and shiny.

 3. Using Powder Detergent